pdub206/cataclysm/README.md

 * Additional zones/cities based on Miranthas world map
 * Resources on the world map can be claimed by different city-states or independent factions
 * Claimed resources improve quality of armor/weapons/food/prices available
+* Death from old age if you roll badly on your birthday after the expected lifespan of a species
+* Attacks hit different parts of the body and have different damage effects
+* Armor degradation based on damage taken per body part
+* Weapon degradation based on damage dealt - potentially shattering weapons

 ...and down the road: